Kushal997-das/Project-Guidance/Desktop Application/Basic/Java/Calculator/README.md

 # Mini-calculator-using-Java-GUI
-A small non-scientific calculator built using Java AWT Package
+A small non-scientific calculator built using Java AWT Package.
+The program makes use of various object-oriented programming methodologies such as inheritance (inheriting the Frame class and implementing the ActionListener interface), anonymous class, polymorphism (method overriding and overloading), etc.

 ## Features